D76X/AZ-104/AZ-104-PracticeTest-Q202-Q251/AZ-104-PracticeTest-Q202-Q251.md

 [Azure Load Balancer distribution modes](https://learn.microsoft.com/en-us/azure/load-balancer/distribution-mode-concepts)

+Azure Load Balancer supports the following distribution modes for routing connections to instances in the backend pool:

 > Distribution Modes:

-1. Ovwerview
+1. Hash based

+Tuples:	five-tuple
+Azure portal configuration: `None (default)`
+REST API:	"loadDistribution":"Default"
-Traffic from the same client IP routed to any healthy instance in the backend pool.
+Result: Traffic from the same client IP routed **to any healthy instance** in the backend pool.

+The five-tuple consists of: Source IP + Source port + Destination IP + Destination port + Protocol type

+The algorithm provides stickiness only within a transport session.
+When the client starts a new session from the same source IP, the source port changes and causes the traffic to go to a different backend instance.

+---

+2. Session persistence: Client IP

+Tuples:	two-tuple
+Azure portal configuration: `Session persistence: Client IP` REST API:	 "loadDistribution":SourceIP
-Traffic from the same client IP is routed to the same backend instance
+Result: Traffic from the same client IP is routed **to the same backend** instance

+The two-tuple consists of: Source IP + Destination IP

+Successive requests from the same client go to the same backend instance within the backend pool.

+---

+3. Session persistence: Client IP and protocol

+Tuples:	three-tuple
+Azure portal configuration: `Session persistence: Client IP and protocol` REST API:	 "loadDistribution":SourceIPProtocol
-Traffic from the same client IP and protocol is routed to the same backend instance
+Result: Traffic from the same client IP and protocol is routed **to the same backend** instance

+The two-tuple consists of: Source IP + Source port + Destination IP

+Successive requests from the same client IP address **and protocol** combination are handled by the same backend instance.

+> Use Cases:

+1. Remote Desktop Gateway
+Source IP affinity with client IP and protocol solves an incompatibility between Azure Load Balancer and Remote Desktop Gateway (RD Gateway).

-2. Tuples
+2. Media Upload

-3. Azure Portal Configuration

-4. REST API
+The data upload happens through UDP, but the control plane is achieved through TCP.

+There are two phases:

+- Phase 1:
+A client starts a TCP session to the load-balanced public address and is directed to a specific DIP.
+The channel is left active to monitor the connection health.

+- Phase 2:
+A new UDP session **from the same client computer** is started **to the same load-balanced public endpoint**.
+The connection is directed to the same DIP endpoint as the previous TCP connection.
+**The media upload can be executed at high throughput while maintaining a control channel through TCP**.

+> Note 1: adding or removing VMs from a backend pool

+When Load Balancer backend pool members change either by removing or adding a virtual machine, the distribution of client requests is recomputed.
+You can't depend on new connections from existing clients to end up at the same server.

+> Note 2: uneven load distribution due to session affinity and proxies

+Additionally, using source IP affinity distribution mode can cause an uneven distribution of traffic.
+Clients that run behind proxies might be seen as one unique client application.

+---

 [Verteilungsmodi von Azure Load Balancer](https://learn.microsoft.com/de-de/azure/load-balancer/distribution-mode-concepts)